KALKI-CBRT/KALKI-CBRT/Readme.md

 - Takedown such groups which leaks sexually explicited pictures
 - Protecting Good peoples on earth

-IF YOU ARE A GIRL SOMEONE HARASS/BLACKMAILS YOU ONLINE , MAIL AT cyberbabaresearchteam@proton.me with every details you know about him mention platform
+IF SOMEONE HARASS/BLACKMAILS YOU ONLINE , MAIL AT CBRT@OUTLOOK.COM with every details you know about him mention platform

 ## CBRT (CYBER BABA RESEARCH TEAM)